Due diligence reporting tool

 Can the client view be dual branded with my firm’s logo?

-We always recommend clients speak to you first, but client telephone support is available as is our client portal, Nucleus Go which is supported by Live chat.
+We always recommend clients speak to their adviser in the first instance, but telephone support is available.
+Live chat is also available through our client portal, Nucleus Go.

 Do you offer a direct to consumer (D2C) proposition?

-We always support the valuable adviser and client relationship and don’t have a D2C proposition.
-We only accept new clients who have a relationship with an authorised and regulated advisory firm.
+We only accept new clients who have a relationship with an authorised and regulated advisory firm, and we don’t have an advertised D2C proposition.

 Do you produce client-facing materials in accessible formats?

-Yes, we can provide literature in Braille, large print, audio or e-Text versions.
-Detailed portfolio data and graphical representations present a particular accessibility challenge and we would work with you and your client to come up with a manageable solution.
+Yes, we can provide our standard literature suite in braille, large print, audio, or e-text versions.
+We would work with you and your client to come up with a manageable solution for more complex items such as detailed portfolio data and graphical representations.

 What is your core platform charge?